-Individual photos will be taken on Tuesday October 1 and available for purchase via an online proof system All students must be photographed regardless of whether or not they are purchasing a package.
-Retakes are scheduled for Friday October 18.
-Class Picture Day will occur in the Spring of 2020.
+Individual photos will be taken in September and available for purchase via an online proof system All students must be photographed regardless of whether or not they are purchasing a package.
+Retakes are scheduled for October.
+Class Picture Day will occur in the Spring.